rebelsky/csc207/outlines/overviews/quicksort.md

-* Analyzing mergesort, revisited.
-* Iterative mergesort.
 * A quick introduction to Quicksort.
+* Key ideas from Quicksort.